Hmc-1209/Cpcc-equipment-management-system/README.md

 `git clone https://github.com/Hmc-1209/Cppc-equipment-management-system.git`

 ##### 2. Setup
 - You can use the desired SQL database for storing datas.
 Mine is MariaDB as it's suitable for RasPi.
-If your using other databases, just make sure to adjust the setting in step 4.
+If you're using other databases, just make sure to adjust the settings in step 4.
 - Make Sure your server can use ssh connection.

 ##### 3. Create database structure